When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 This may occur where:

-In such cases, the court must look beyond formal ownership to practical reality.
+In such cases, courts must look beyond formal ownership to practical reality.

 The Structural Gap